 Jeholachin Released from Prison

-27 In the thirty-seventh year of the captivity of Jehoiachin king of Judah, in the twelfth month, on the twenty-seventh day of the month, Evilmerodach king of Babylon, in the year that he began to reign, lifted up the head of Jehoiachin king of Judah out of prison; 28 and he spoke kindly to him, and set his throne above the throne of the kings who were with him in Babylon, 29 and changed his prison garments.
-Jehoiachin ate bread before him continually all the days of his life; 30 and for his allowance, there was a continual allowance given him from the king, every day a portion, all the days of his life.
+27 In the 37th year of the captivity of Jehoiachin king of Judah, in the twelfth month, on the 27th day of the month, Evilmerodach king of Babylon, in the year that he began to reign, brought up Jehoiachin king of Judah from prison.
+28 He spoke kindly to him and set his throne above the throne of the kings who were with him in Babylon, 29 and he changed his prison garments.
+Jehoiachin ate bread before him continually all the days of his life, 30 and for his allowance, there was a continual allowance given him from the king, every day a portion, all the days of his life.

 Paul Before the Sanhedrin

-1 Paul, looking steadfastly at the council, said, “Brothers, I have lived before God in all good conscience until today.”
+1 Paul, looking steadfastly at the council, said, “Brothers, I have lived before God in all good conscience to this day.”

 2 The high priest, Ananias, commanded those who stood by him to strike him on the mouth.